DriftForgeLab/MLOps-CI-Pipeline/docs/drift-detection.md

                                        monitor CLI on new batch ──▶ drift report
 ```

 The pipeline does **not** run a drift stage.

-## Current Capability vs. Known Gaps
+## Current Capability

 What works today:

 - `monitor-drift` (tabular) and `monitor-drift-image` (image) compute drift
   against per-model reference data and write a timestamped JSON report.
-- Per-feature and overall severity classification (config-driven for tabular).
+- Per-feature and overall severity classification, config-driven for both
+  tabular (`drift.yaml`) and image (`drift.image.severity`) tasks.
 - Optional interactive decision prompt when run in a TTY.
+- In a non-interactive (CI/cron) run the CLI exits with code 2 when observed
+  severity reaches `monitoring.fail_on_severity` — a usable CI gate.
+- Every run logs the result to a separate, non-nested MLflow run and appends
+  an entry to a `history.jsonl` drift-history index.
 - The promotion stage reads the latest drift result (`load_latest_drift`) and
   passes it to the approval summary.
 The monitoring drift block is rendered as
   a fallback so the reviewer always sees a drift signal; it is suppressed only
   when a drift-adaptation eval block is shown (post-fine-tuning the raw drift
   label would mislead).
 When no drift history exists an explicit
   "no drift data" banner is rendered instead.

-Known gaps:

-- High severity in non-interactive (CI/cron) mode produces only a JSON file —
-  no exit code, no MLflow write-back, no alert.
-- Image severity thresholds are hard-coded in `src/drift/image_compute.py`
-  rather than in `drift.yaml`.
-- Drift history is a directory of timestamped JSON files; no index, no
-  MLflow trend.

-These are known gaps rather than bugs — closing them is planned for later phases.

 ## Source Layout